netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

         - name: CLUSTER_NAME
           value: "dev-cluster "

 1. Specify the argument `--enable-cnc-pbr` as `True` in the arguments section of the Citrix ingress controller deployment YAML file.
-When you specify this argument, Citrix ingress controller is aware that the Citrix node controller is configuring PBR on the Citrix ADC.
+When you specify this argument, Citrix ingress controller is aware that the Citrix node controller is configuring PBR on the Netscaler.

     Example: